 Finally, and most importantly for political science research, the unconditional benefits of transparency for improving public policy may have been overstated.
 Elite interviews suggested that there are benefits to transparency, but other conditions are necessary for transparency to lead to policy reform.
 In the two cases of reforms by cities outlined by Greg LeRoy of Good Jobs first, local stakeholders used GASB 77 disclosures to raise the salience of tax abatements.
-Further, our heterogeneous effects analyses suggest that GASB 77 may have had stronger effects in electorally competitive cities and in cities with stronger local media environments.
-Without these stakeholders, is is unclear if these disclosures would have had any meaningful impact on public policy.
+Our heterogeneous effects analyses suggest that GASB 77 may have had stronger effects in the presence of groups that can use disclosed information to place pressure on local elected officials, such as challenger candidates and news media organizations.
+Future research should investigate the role of economic development nonprofits as another pressure group that can magnify the effect of transparency.
+Without these stakeholders, it is unclear if these disclosures would have had any meaningful impact on public policy.

 This final point should be of particular interest to social scientists studying transparency and public policy.
-As numerous U.S. municipalities see reductions in local news staff and many communities are now in news deserts, and as local electoral competition declines as a result (Rubado and Jennings, 2020), policy changes that increase the transparency of government are increasingly unlikely to affect the quality of government.
+As numerous U.S. municipalities see reductions in local news staff and many communities are now in news deserts, as local electoral competition declines as a result (Rubado and Jennings, 2020), and as the steady erosion of civic organizations and social capital continues apace (Putnam, 2001), policy changes that increase the transparency of government are increasingly unlikely to affect the quality of government.
 Equally important as transparency is the existence of local stakeholders willing to wield the newly released information to push for policy reform.
-These groups may be key to overcoming the public's documented inability to attribute local conditions to local leaders (de Benedictis-Kessner, 2018) and increasing accountability.
+These groups may be key to overcoming the public's documented inability to attribute local conditions to local leaders (de Benedictis-Kessner,

+2018) and increasing accountability.